hashicorp/packer/website/source/docs/builders/hyperv-iso.html.md

     If it doesn't shut down in this time, it is an error.
 By default, the timeout is "5m", or five minutes.

--   `skip_compaction` (bool) - If true skip compacting the hard disk for virtual machine when exporting.
+-   `skip_compaction` (boolean) - If true skip compacting the hard disk for virtual machine when exporting.
 This defaults to false.

 -   `switch_name` (string) - The name of the switch to connect the virtual machine to.
 Be defaulting